manymoments/manymoments.github.io/_posts/2019-11-01-primary-backup.markdown

       state, output = apply(cmd, state)
    if view == 1:
-      send output to the client library on missing "heartbeat" from primary in the last t time units: view = 1
+      send output to the client library on missing "heartbeat" from primary in the last t + $\Delta$ time units: view = 1
       send ("view change", 1) to all client libraries
 ```